 Under the ACA, states were given the option to develop their own state-administered Insurance Exchange, or to allow the Federal Government to establish a federally-facilitated Exchange (FFE).
 States could also partner with the federal government in establishing their Exchange through a federal-state partnership.
 In any state that did not take action to establish an exchange, the federal government established one for the state by default.

 Learn More: Background On Establishing The Exchanges

 Plans in the Exchanges:

-Plans in the Exchanges must meet a range of criteria in order to be designed “Qualified Health Plans” (QHPs).
+In order to qualify for participation in the exchange, these plans in the must meet a range of criteria required by the ACA, and be designed “Qualified Health Plans” (QHPs).

-Every health plan offered in the Exchanges is required to offer certain basic benefits required by the ACA, called the Essential Health Benefits (EHBs).
+Every health plan offered in the Exchanges (QHP) is required to offer certain basic benefits required by the ACA, called the Essential Health Benefits (EHBs).

 Patients Purchasing Insurance Coverage: